bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

 - whether the angular parts of the atomic orbitals in the shell (which are real solid harmonic functions) are expressed in Cartesian coordinates or in spherical polar coordinates, and
 - the ordering of the functions in the shell.

-These pieces of information are collectively referred to as the *basis angular order* information in QSym², which must be specified for any representation analysis performed on quantities expressed in terms of atomic orbitals.
+These pieces of information are collectively referred to in QSym² as the *basis angular order* information which must be specified for any representation analysis performed on quantities expressed in terms of atomic orbitals.
-Whenever possible, QSym² will attempt to construct this from available information.
-But if this is not possible, then there are several ways to specify this manually, as shown below.
+Whenever possible, QSym² will attempt to construct this from available data, but if this cannot be done, then there are several ways to specify this manually, as shown below.

 === "Binary"
     ```yaml